-♦ KEY POINT.
-Ministers must prepay their income taxes and self-employment taxes using the estimated tax procedure, unless they have entered into a voluntary withholding arrangement with their church with respect to federal income tax only.
+EXEX POINT.
+Ministers must prepay their income taxes and self-employment taxes using the estimated tax procedure unless they have entered into a voluntary withholding arrangement with their church with respect to federal income tax.

 As noted above, ministers' wages are exempt from federal income tax withholding.
 This means that a church may not withhold income taxes from a minister's paycheck without specific written permission.
-And, since ministers are self-employed for Social Security with respect to their ministerial services, a church may never withhold the employee's share of Social Security and Medicare taxes from a minister's wages.
-Ministers must prepay their income taxes and self-employment taxes using the estimated tax procedure, unless they enter into a voluntary withholding arrangement with their church.
+And, since ministers are self-employed for Social Security with respect to their ministerial services, a church does not withhold the employee's share of Social Security and Medicare taxes from a minister's wages.
+Ministers must prepay their income taxes and self-employment taxes using the estimated tax procedure unless they enter into a voluntary withholding arrangement with their church.
 Estimated taxes must be paid in quarterly installments.
 If your estimated tax paid for the current year is less than your actual tax, you may have to pay an underpayment penalty.
 You can amend your estimated tax payments during the year if your circumstances change.
-For example, if your income or deductions increase unexpectedly, you should refigure your estimated tax liability for the year and amend your remaining quarterly payments accordingly or submit additional payments.
+For example, if your income or deductions increase unexpectedly, you should refigure your estimated tax liability for the year and amend your remaining quarterly payments accordingly.

-You will need to make estimated tax payments for 2022 if you expect to owe at least \$1,000 in tax for 2022 after subtracting your withholding and credits and if you expect your withholding and credits to be less than the smaller of (1) 90 percent of the tax to be shown on your 2022 tax return, or (2) 100 percent of the tax shown on your 2021 tax return (110 percent if adjusted gross income exceeds \$150,000, or if married filing separately, more than \$75,000).Your 2021 tax return must cover all 12 months.
+You will need to make estimated tax payments for 2023 if (1) you expect to owe at least \$1,000 in tax for 2023 after subtracting your withholding and refundable credits, and (2) you expect your withholding and refundable credits to be less than the smaller of (i) 90 percent of the tax to be shown on your 2023 tax return, or (ii) 100 percent of the tax shown on your 2022 tax return (110 percent if adjusted gross income exceeds \$150,000, or if married filing separately, more than \$75,000).
+Your 2022 tax return must cover all 12 months.

-The four-step procedure for reporting and paying estimated taxes for 2022 is summarized below.
+The four-step procedure for reporting and paying estimated taxes for 2023 is summarized below.